nevah-evans/Regex-Tutorial/README.md

 ### The OR Operator

+The OR Operator is the same as in regualr javascript "|".
+Regex can look for (ab|ba) and match with "ab" or "ba".

 ### Flags

 Flags are used like filters, you can apply one or have multiple.
 They add an extra funtionality to your search just as global search and case- insensitivity.